Juliusm9791/E-Commerce/README.md

   ``source db/schema.sql``

-  To use this app - run the following command:
+  To use this app - run the following commands:

   ``node seeds/index.sql``